 Neonatal Nurse Practitioner

 UIndy's Master of Science in Nursing-Neonatal Nurse Practitioner (NNP) program, a collaboration with Indiana University School of Medicine and Riley Hospital for Children at IU Health, is the first and only program of its kind in the state and helps meet a growing need to provide intensive care for newborns, especially in communities that don't have enough neonatal physicians to meet the demand.
 The program is designed for working nurses, and instructors include active pediatricians and nurse practitioners.
-The hands-on clinical training and observation take place at Wishard Hospital, IU Health University Hospital and Riley’s Neonatal Intensive Care Unit, the largest such unit in the state, and one of the top-ranked NICUs in the nation, staffed by leading physicians in the field.
+The hands-on clinical training and observation take place at Eskenazi Health, IU Health University Hospital and Riley’s Neonatal Intensive Care Unit, the largest such unit in the state, and one of the top-ranked NICUs in the nation, staffed by leading physicians in the field.

 The NNP program is 46 credit hours, with 690 clinical hours.
 By taking two classes per term, you can complete this part-time program in three years, including summer classes, though you have up to six years to complete the degree.
 Part-time employment during school is possible, but must be flexible to provide time for clinical hours once the clinical sequence begins.